MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Get-SmbGlobalMapping.md

 # Get-SmbGlobalMapping

 ## SYNOPSIS
-Retrieves the properties of an SMB global mapping.
+Retrieves the properties of a Server Message Block (SMB) global mapping.

 ## SYNTAX